caparrosmatias/arduino-greenhouse/README.md

 ![logo](https://raw.githubusercontent.com/caparrosmatias/arduino-greenhouse/master/logo_greenhouse.jpg)

-### Greenhouse for the production of crops from stakes, with adjustable temperature range and irrigation timing.
+### Greenhouse with adjustable temperature range and irrigation timing.

 The temperature range must be between Tmin and Tmax.
 The system through a temperature sensor (LM35), register every 10 minutes the temperature provided by the sensor.
 With this data the controller can perform 3 tasks depending on the temperature that exists (1):